-Award winning photographer, Susan Greeff, shares a heart-warming story about a Surma boy who teaches her a powerful lesson about what's really important in life. ...
+Award-winning photographer, Susan Greeff, shares a heartwarming story about a Surma boy who teaches her a powerful lesson about the most important thing in life ...

-Over the past four days many in the camp had wanted their photograph taken.
-I hoped the boy would find someone else to snap his photograph but he kept following me.
-“Photo, photo, photo.”
+Over the past four days, many in the camp had wanted their photograph taken.
+I hoped the boy would find someone else to snap his photograph, but he kept following me.
+“Photo, photo, photo."
 He managed to catch my eye.
-With eyes wide, full of hope he asked me again with anticipation in his face, “Photo?”
+With eyes wide, full of hope, he asked me again with anticipation on his face, “Photo?”

-As I look at him, half interested, an idea for a composition flashed in my mind.
+As I looked at him, half interested, an idea for a composition flashed in my mind.

 When we let go of frustration and focus on what’s here in the moment, that is when we are moved to create from the inside out.